-If you're thinking of having a digital product for your company or organization, one of the first questions you'll have to answer is whether you want to develop a mobile app, a web application, or both.
-With a mobile app, your users download and install the product on their mobile devices, while a web app allows users to access the product through their web browser.
+What's the difference between mobile web and mobile app?
+Well, with a mobile app, your users download and install the product on their mobile devices, while a web app allows users to access the product through their web browser.
 At first sight, mobile apps and web apps might appear to be very similar, and deciding which is best for your needs will be determined by a variety of criteria, including target audiences and end-users, the available budget, the main purpose, and the amount and complexity of the most essential functionalities.

-In this blog, we help you choose the right digital solution for your business, listing all the items you’ll need to consider when picking a specific platform or type of application.
+In this blog, we help you choose the right app design for your business, listing all the items to consider before kickstarting your own app development journey, especially in Singapore, Malaysia, the Netherlands, Belgium and Australia.

 As technology continues to improve and advance, the lines between a web app (specifically a progressive web app) and a mobile application are starting to blur.
 That said, there are still some concrete use cases and differences between the two.
 In order to find out what type of digital solution fits you and your business best, we need to make a distinction between different types of applications.
 Both a mobile app and a web app are accessible through mobile devices.
 However, while a web app is used in your internet browser, a mobile application needs to be downloaded from an app store and installed on your device.